DevExpress/devextreme-reactive/packages/dx-vue-grid/demos/featured/integrated-data-shaping.md

 # Vue Grid Integrated Data Shaping

-This demo shows the Grid abilities in data shaping opereations.
-The sorting, grouping, filtering and paging are applied internaly.
-The selection feature is also embedded into a data shaping process to correctly identify the Select All checkbox state.
+This demo shows the Grid's integrated sorting, grouping, filtering and paging capabilities.

+If you use selection with integrated data shaping, the way the Select All checkbox works depends on the plugin order.
+In this demo, the `dx-integrated-selection` plugin is linked after all the data shaping plugins.
+In this case, Select All affects only the displayed rows.

 .embedded-demo({ "path": "grid-featured-integrated-data-shaping/demo", "showThemeSelector": true, "showThemeVariants": true })